 Children and adults alike may be required to tell their story multiple times each time exposing them to renewed trauma; or they may be forced to miss multiple days of school or work as they meet with different service providers throughout the county.

-For many, the effort to receive services may be too overwhelming or burdensome, leading them to lose hope and, too often, return to an abusive home.
+For many, the effort to receive services may be too confusing, overwhelming, or dangerous, leading them to lose hope and, too often, return to an abusive home.

 Victims are best served when public and private sector agencies enter into deep, meaningful collaboration, housing themselves in a single Family Justice Center or similar multi-agency location, sharing information to better coordinate care, and ensuring the system works effectively for those in need.